TheManishDaksh/fotoflix/README.md

-# fotoflix
+# fotoflix <br/>
-A half complete frontend project for photos will complete soon
+A half complete frontend project for photos <br/>
+will complete soon <br/>
+using api of unsplash only photos are extracted